 as Grand Cru

 classified.
-In 1141, the Lausanne Bishop Guy de Malagny donated the Cistercian monks
+In 1141, the Bishop of Lausanne, Guy de Malagny, gave it to Cistercian monks

-Abbey Hautcrèt Palézieux lands at Dézaley, Epesses, Marsens and Montheron.
-The monks were commissioned to clear the vast, wild areas and plant vines.
-In part, the vineyards had to be carved out of the rock.
-After 20 years of hard work, this was accomplished.
-The area is completely in the municipality of Epesses area covers 15 hectares of vineyards.
-The south facing steep, terraced vineyards are starting about 40 to 50 meters above the lake shore in 400 to 460 meters above sea level.
-For the most part here the white wine variety Chasselas, as well as the varieties Pinot Noir, Gamay and Merlot are cultivated.
+the Hautcrèt Palézieux abbey lands near Dézaley, Epesses, Marsens and Montheron.
+The monks were commissioned to clear the wide, wild areas and to plant vines.
+Some of the vineyards had to be hewn out of the rock.
+After 20 years of arduous work, this was accomplished.
+The area, which is entirely in the municipality of Epesses, comprises 15 hectares of vineyards.
+The steep, terraced vineyards facing south are located around 40 to 50 meters above the lake at 400 to 460 meters above sea level.
+For the most part, the white wine variety Chasselas, as well as the varieties Pinot Noir, Gamay and Merlot are cultivated.
 Well-known producers are Bovard

 .
 Les Frères Dubois